UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 ## **So, what exactly are nodes?**

 If you're coming from one of the usual UIs for AI image generation, you might be wondering what the heck are nodes and why are they so interesting for some peoples.
-The truth is, that unless you want to delve deeper into how an image gets generated, or you need more control over the entire process, you don't need to know anything about nodes.
+The truth is that, unless you want to delve deeper into how an image gets generated or you need more control over the entire process, you don't need to know anything about nodes.

 But if you are interested in learning more about how AI image generation works, or you want to have more control over the entire process, then by all means, keep on reading...

 ### In short

 - Nodes are just a clear representation of the flow of data when generating an image using AI.
 - The advantage of using nodes it that you can thoroughly customize the entire image generation process by yourself.
-You have sampler nodes, conditioning nodes, input nodes and output nodes.
+You have sampler nodes, conditioning nodes, input nodes, output nodes...
-- Without going into explaining one by one all possible nodes and combinations (good luck, this would be a gigantic wall of text, more than it is already), I can give you a basic overview of how the basic stuff we do in a1111 or invoke ai work under the hood.
+- Without going into explaining one by one all possible nodes and combinations (good luck, this would be a gigantic wall of text, more than it is already), I can give you a basic overview of how the basic stuff we do in a1111/invoke ai work under the hood.

 ## **Checkpoints:**

 *Or: what models are actually involved in generating an image*

 Also known as models, they need to be loaded and unpacked to memory to be used.
 Each checkpoint can optionally also contain an integrated CLIP and VAE model baked into itself.